1,000+ Opportunities

 The program page explicitly states: 'This program is paused and not accepting applications in 2026.'

 Foundation for Food & Agriculture Research (FFAR) Seeding Solutions Grants is sponsored by Foundation for Food & Agriculture Research (FFAR).
-Funds bold, innovative, and collaborative research in agricultural science, including biotechnology.
+Funds innovative and collaborative research in food security and sustainable agriculture; requires a matching contribution from non-federal sources.

 Get alerted about grants like this